 - Commercial Dock License.
-(LMCD Code 3-1.03) The watercraft must be berthed (stored) at a licensed commercial site.
+(LMCD Code 3-1.03) Note the clarification: If the watercraft is berthed/stored on Lake Minnetonka, it must be berthed (stored) at a licensed commercial site.
 The property will need to meet all applicable requirements such as dock use area, setbacks, density, safe navigation, etc. A public hearing is required as part of this application process.
 If you choose a licensed marina or multiple dock facility, it must be suitable to accept a charter boat.

 - Ports-of-Call.
 The requested ports-of-call, where passengers are picked-up and dropped-off, must be approved.
 The city also must approve the location.
 A port-of-call may not be a residential property.

 - Alcohol License.
 (LMCD Code 7-3.03 et al) A license is required if the charter services allow the keeping, use, or sale of alcoholic beverages.
 At minimum, a Display and Consumption License is required to allow the keeping and use of alcohol on the watercraft.
 If the services include providing alcoholic beverages to the customers, other license types are required such as On-Sale and Sunday Sales depending on the types and operation.
 A background check and public hearing is required as part of the process.

 - Mandatory Training.
 (LMCD Code 7-3.15) All licensees and/or their authorized representatives are required to attend the LMCD training regarding alcoholic beverage regulations.
 Training is held typically in April.
 This meeting also explains the coordination of the required watercraft inspections.

 - Miscellaneous.
 Other regulations for adult entertainment, music, etc. may apply depending on the operation.